valenciawhite/Tea-Time/README.md

 ## Description

 I'm building a site that makes finding tea shops and café's easier for all the tea lovers out there.
 Because of my gluttinous love of tea and all derivatives of it...I'm looking at you matcha ice cream!
-I thought this would be a perfect way of re-enforcing what I'm learning in my coding bootcamp.By appying what I've learned to something I could actually see myself using, my technical and creative senses are more than excited to see where this project goes.
+I thought this would be a perfect way of re-enforcing what I'm learning in my coding bootcamp.
+By appying what I've learned to something I could actually see myself using, my technical and creative senses are more than excited to see where this project goes.

 ---